Feminization of poverty: Education

 Effective policies to aid in expanding female education aren't productively enforced by the Government of India.
-Data from the 2001 census showed that primary school completion rates were around 62% for males and 40% for females.
+Data from the 2001 census showed that primary school completion rates were around 62% for boys and 40% for girls.
 Teenage girls are generally taught how to care for their siblings and cook food and not taught math or science.
 Some families may believe men to be more qualified than women to get a higher paying job.
 In many instances this inequality between male and female education leads to child marriage, teenage pregnancies, and a male dominated household.
 Evidence suggests that educating girls results in reduced fertility, due to an urge to work and pursue higher social status.
 This lessens the financial burden on families.

 Policies

 Conditional cash transfer

 Conditional cash transfer is a possible policy for addressing current and intergenerational poverty where poor women play a central role.
 Women in the role as mothers are given the additional work burdens imposed.
 Conditional cash transfers are not ideal for addressing single-mother poverty.